Do Go On - 337 - The History of April Fools Day

 Why do I smell wet dog?

-It was a great...
+It was a great

-It's probably my favourite cinematic moment.
+It's probably my favorite cinematic

 This one is a quick one from 1992.

-On NPR's Talk of the Nation
+This one was from, on NPR's Talk of the Nation,

-when host John Hockenberry announced
+when host John Hockenberry announced that Richard Nixon

-that Richard Nixon was running for US president again,
+was running for US President again,

 31 years after resigning in disgrace.

-His new campaign slogan was, I didn't do anything wrong and I won't do it again.
+I didn't do anything wrong, and I won't do it again.

 Which is very good stuff.

-The announcement was accompanied by audio clips of Nixon delivering his candidacy speech.
+The announcement was accompanied by audio clips of Nixon

-Listeners responded by flooding the show with angry calls.
+listeners responded by flooding the show

+with angry calls.
 People were furious.

-Like, he should never run again.
+Like, he could, he should never

+run again.
 This is ridiculous.

-Later in the show, host Hockenberry revealed that the announcement was an April Fool's joke.
+Later in the show, host

-Nixon's voice was impersonated by comedian Rich Little.
+voice was impersonated by a comedian

-So, yeah, sucked in.
+Rich Little.
+So, yeah, sucked

-You fucking idiots.
+He's fucking idiots.

-Rich Little was like a,
+Rich Little was like a, you know,

-he made caricatures of their voices.
+he'd made caricatures of their voices.

 It's funny that people bought it, but

-as we're learning, people are real stupid.
+As we're learning, people are real stupid.

 So now we're going to get to this.